MaXerri/Class-Assignments/README.md

 # Class-Assignments
-This is a conglomerate of class projects from CS3110: Functional Programming; CS 4780: Introduction to Machine Learning; CS 4820: Algorithms; and CS 4750: Foundations of Robotics
+This is a conglomerate of class projects from Functional Programming, Introduction to Machine Learning, Algorithms, and Foundations of Robotics

-Description of Project/Assignment Folders and Their Corresponding Classes:
+Description of Project/Assignment Folders:

 _________________________________________________

-CS3110 - Functional Programming:
+Functional Programming:

  I did not write the skeleton of these files.
 I only filled in the implementation of required functions.